amitkin/nirvana_design_coding/design-patterns/src/main/java/com/mylearning/design/solid/examples/coffeemachine1/README.md

 As all coffee lovers will agree, there are huge differences between filter coffee and espresso.
 That’s why we are using different machines to brew them, even so, some machines can do both.
 I, therefore, suggest to create two independent abstractions:

-1. The FilterCoffeeMachine interface defines the Coffee brewFilterCoffee() method and gets implemented by all coffee machine classes that can brew a filter coffee.
-2. All classes that you can use to brew an espresso, implement the EspressoMachine interface, which defines the Coffee brewEspresso() method.

     public interface CoffeeMachine {
         Coffee brewFilterCoffee();
     }